SoCXin/doc/docs/level/nxplpc/oc_mbuino.rst

 Debugging
 ---------
-:ref:`piodebug` currently does not support mBuino board.
+:ref:`mcs51` currently does not support mBuino board.

 Frameworks
 ----------